ryscher/old-vagrant-dryad/README.md

 ## Getting started

-First, You will need to clone the repository:
+You will need to clone the repository that contains the Vagrant/Ansible settings:

     git clone git@github.com:datadryad/vagrant-dryad.git
     cd vagrant-dryad

+## Creating a database

+An external machine with a database is required for installation on AWS.
+On postgres, a local database will be created, but you are welcome to use an external database instead.

+To create a database using Amazon RDS, login to an existing Dryad machine, and run the utility script to create a new database:

+    dryad-utils/aws-tools/db-create-new.sh <db-hostname> <db-password>

+## Configuring Dryad's database and assetstore

-Second, you will need to copy the `ansible-dryad/group_vars/all.template` to `ansible-dryad/group_vars/all` and set a database password and repository location.
+Copy the `ansible-dryad/group_vars/all.template` to `ansible-dryad/group_vars/all` and set a database password and repository location.

     cp ansible-dryad/group_vars/all.template ansible-dryad/group_vars/all
     edit ansible-dryad/group_vars/all